Yegoroff/PlainElastic.Net/ReadMe.md

 So how PlainElastic.Net addresses this?

 The idea behind is really simple:<br/>
-**if provided query or filter value is null or empty - the whole query or filter will not be generated.**
+**If provided condition value is null or empty - the corresponding query or filter will not be generated.**

 Expression